mapbender/mapbender-documentation/en/bundles/Mapbender/CoreBundle/elements/legend.rst

    target: ~                       # Id of Map element to query
    tooltip: 'Legend'               # text to use as tooltip
    nolegend: 'No legend available' # text to display if no legend is available
+   elementType:                    # dialig/blockelement
+   autoOpen: true                  # true/false open when application is started
+   displayType: accordion          # accordion/list type of display
+   hiddeemptylayer: false          # true/false hidde when no legend is available

 HTTP Callbacks
 ==============